 A timeless design piece - the Shui Ping pot by master Gao Juntao.
-The pot master partially handcrafted this model from 20-years aged purple mud (Yixing ZiSha, Zi Ni – 老紫泥) extracted from the outdoor mine of Ding Shu town in Taixi Village.
+The pot master partially handcrafted this model from 20 years aged purple mud (Yixing ZiSha, Zi Ni – 老紫泥) extracted from the outdoor mine of Ding Shu town in Taixi Village.

-Aging the clay is a lengthy procedure that takes the properties of the famous purple clay up a notch and is sometimes mistaken for a simple "long-term storage".
+Aging the clay is a lengthy procedure that takes the properties of the famous purple clay up a notch and is sometimes mistaken for simple "long-term storage".
 It starts by putting the wet mud in a kiln or pottery tank that is not exposed to sunlight and air while simultaneously controlling the temperature and humidity.

 Staying in these conditions for a certain period, the clay is fermenting, which has a pronounced beneficial effect on the mud properties.
 Namely, it facilitates the equal penetration and distribution of water, making the clay more homogenous.
-It also assists the elimination of organic matter and increases the plasticity of the material - the clay becomes purer and more pliable.
+It also assists in the elimination of organic matter and increases the plasticity of the material - the clay becomes purer and more pliable.
 It then improves the compatibility of various components in the mud.
 Teapots made from aged clay get additional points for better air permeability, allowing the tea to breathe and interact with the clay.
 Last but not least - it accounts for a warmer, more vibrant color and a better overall look and feel of the finished product.

 The minimal amount of time for a lump of clay to age is twelve months - however, some clays can age for as long as forty years.